-Eric: So there’s a photo of that ECHO conference with Shirley Willer [DOB president] standing in the middle.
+EM: So there’s a photo of that ECHO conference with Shirley Willer standing in the middle.
 Is that the ECHO conference I’m thinking of?

-Carole: Went into school Monday morning and the principal called me down.
+CS: I went into school Monday morning and the principal called me down.
 And I thought, “Oh, god.
-Gird your loins girl.
+Gird your loins, girl.
 Just do it.”
-And I went to the principal’s office and was a big tall Irishman, Joe Sweeney.
+And I went to the principal’s office and he was a big tall Irishman, Joe Sweeney.
 And he said, “First, congratulations.
 And, second, if you need me, call me.”

 Colin Johnstone: I’m Colin Johnstone.